adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

     }
 }
 ```

-This example uses ASP.NET Web API.
-You can find the complete sample [here][code-sample].

-- The `Post` method in the `WorkInFrontEnd` controller implements an HTTP POST operation.
-This operation simulates a long-running, CPU-intensive task.
-The work is performed on a separate thread, in an attempt to enable the POST operation to complete quickly and ensure that the caller remains responsive.

-- The `Get` method in the `UserProfile` controller implements an HTTP GET operation.
-This method is much less CPU intensive.

 The primary concern is the resource requirements of the Post method.
 Although it puts the work onto a background thread, the work can still consume considerable CPU resources.
 These resources are shared with other operations being performed by other concurrent users.
 If a moderate number of users send this request at the same time, overall performance is likely to suffer, slowing down all operations.
 Users might experience significant latency in the `Get` method, for example.